PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_validation.rst

   object, no dot notation stepping down the configuration is needed.
 The expression == yes is used for the test.
   If enabled is 'yes' the test result is True.
 Otherwise we get a False.

   The second test is similar using the minimum-length tag.
-This expression check >= 12 and if the configuration setting meets this condition, a True result is returned.
+This expression checks >= 12 and if the configuration setting meets this condition, a True result is returned.

-Copy the password-complexity outputs line and the new test into the .meta-cnc.yaml file.
+Copy the password-complexity outputs lines and the new test into the .meta-cnc.yaml file.
 Then copy the full skillet into the Test Tool and run.

 ..
 NOTE::
     make sure the YAML file alignments are correct or you'll get errors running the skillet.

 You'll now see both test results in the output.
-At this stage go into the NGFW and modify/delete the NTP and password-complexity settings to see the results change.

 .. code-block:: yaml